 Dancing

-Prior to the post-war 40% Federal Excise Tax on venues that allowed dancing, dance was a popular means of social interaction.
+Prior to the post-WWII 40% Federal Excise Tax on venues that allowed dancing, dance was a popular means of social interaction.

 Children were taught the basics in school, religious venues, and by their older siblings.